-One of the most common question I have heard from fellow blogger or young entrepreneur is; I want my brand to be visible rather than me.
+One of the most common questions I have heard from fellow blogger or young entrepreneur is; I want my brand to be visible rather than me.
 I want my company to be visible more than myself; and here is my take on this.

 You are your company, and if you are growing your company is growing and vice versa.
 More over, Social-media sites are all about making real-connection rather than just having thousands of people in your friend list or circle.

 If you are one of those who are scared of going public or an introvert who is scared of having a strong online presence, you have to leave that mindset and accept and understand the importance of your social-media presence.
-Here is a useful guide to get start with social-media presence.
+Here is a useful guide to getting start with social-media presence.

-If you fall into the second category of online users, who have profile on all major social-media network but those profile are nothing more than an idle profile, this post will help you to understand what all you can do to improve your personal brand, and be more likeable.
-Even if you don’t like to publish update every day or tweet countless time in a day, this article will help you to have a reputable personal brand on all the sites.
+If you fall into the second category of online users, who have profile on all major social-media network, but those profile are nothing more than an idle profile, this post will help you to understand what all you can do to improve your personal brand, and be more likeable.
+Even if you don’t like to publish the update every day or tweet countless time in a day, this article will help you to have a reputable personal brand on all the sites.

 How to Start with Personal branding on Social-Media platform:

-Not having a profile is better than an incomplete or mis-informed profile.
+Not having a profile is better than an incomplete or misinformed profile.

 And before you start with all below mentioned personal branding tips, here are few things that you should keep handy with you.

-Take out a notepad and write seductive intro about you.
-Try to keep it in minimum words, and ensure that people can understand about you, your personality and what you have to offer.
+Take out a notepad and write the seductive intro about you.
+Try to keep it in minimum words, and ensure that people can understand you, your personality and what you have to offer.
 For example,

-Passionate about adventure sports, Occasional motivational speaker, love internet-marketing and a full-time blogger.
+Passionate about adventure sports, Occasional motivational speaker, love internet marketing, and a full-time blogger.

 Here are examples bio from some of the users I enjoy on Twitter:

-Above intro is great for a Twitter profile, but when you are writing your about section on other platform like Facebook, LinkedIn, Google plus, you have more space and you should spice it up with more words.
+Above intro is great for a Twitter profile, but when you are writing your about section on another platform like Facebook, LinkedIn, Google Plus, you have more space and you should spice it up with more words.
 You can keep it personal or professional, depending upon your personality.
-Your goal should be get the best foot out and leave an impression that people can remember you.
+Your goal should get the best foot out and leave an impression that people can remember you.
 Would you remember the same bio that you are used to seeing on hundred of other profile?
 Be remarkable and be unique.

 Similarly, if you have not yet picked the right image for your profile picture, it’s time you should work on it.
 Work on getting the best mug-shot picture of yours, and keep it handy all the time.
-One reason for the same is, people recall each other more by images when they see an update from the person on their time-line.
-One thumb rule here is use the same image on all the platform, to enhance your personal brand and presence.
-If you are using different images, it will be really hard to recall and remember.
+One reason for the same is, people recall each other more by images when they see an update from the person on their timeline.
+One thumb rule here is using the same image on all the platform, to enhance your personal brand and presence.
+If you are using different images, it will be hard to recall and remember.
 Imagine I might have spoken to you on Facebook but on Twitter you are using some other image, how hard it would be for me to recall you.
 Note: Most of the people who work online, they talk to many people on a given day, and your goal is to leave such a visual impression that they can recall you.

-So far, I assume you have your bio and images ready, and now it’s time to follow the below mentioned tips to make most out of it.
+So far, I assume you have your bio and images ready, and now it’s time to follow the below-mentioned tips to make most out of it.

 Make a list of social-media sites where you need to be

-Here are list of sites where I recommend you to grab your username and build your presence.
+Here are the list of sites where I recommend you to grab your username and build your presence.
 As a blogger, some of these sites will help you to get good links too.

 - Google plus

-There are many more, and depending upon the niche you are in, you can pick few more from extensive list over here.
+There are many more, and depending upon the niche you are in, you can pick few more from the extensive list over here.